-A DIY tile shower weekend project is achievable as long as you plan everything properly and allocate time for each required step.
-Asking for a friend's help -- especially in removing the fiberglass surround -- can speed the work.
+A DIY tile shower weekend project is achievable as long as you plan everything properly and allocate adequate time for each required step.
+Asking for a friend's help — especially in removing the fiberglass surround — can help speed up the work.

 Pry behind the fiberglass shower enclosure with a pry bar, starting at the left or right side.
 Solicit the aid of a partner or friend to wedge and pry the fiberglass enclosure away from the walls.
-Carry away and dispose of the fiberglass enclosure.
+Carry away and properly dispose of the fiberglass enclosure.

 Mark the shower tile layout.
 Remove drywall where the new tile will go.
 Install a moisture barrier paper or plastic sheeting over the studs.
 Install a cement board matching the existing drywall thickness.
 For extra strength, use self-tapping cement backer board screws to affix the cement board sheets.
 Use fiberglass mesh tape at corners and seams.
 Install the fiberglass mesh tape with acrylic-modified thinset mortar.

 Measure the walls.
 Mark a center point for each wall.
 Horizontally mark the center points.
 Mark a first-row starter course off the fiberglass pan's top edge.
 For example, make a 4-inch mark if using 4-inch tile, an 8-inch mark if using 8-inch tile and so forth.
 Mix latex-modified thinset mortar in a bucket.

 Mix a color-matching grout in a clean bucket.
 Mix the grout by hand to a medium consistency.
 Apply the grout with a rubber grout float.
 Wipe excess grout from the tile's surface, using a grout float.
-Allow grout to stiffen and wash it with a sponge and clean water.
+Allow the grout to stiffen and wash it with a sponge and clean water.
 Allow time for the grout to dry and develop a slight haze on the tile.
 Clean the haze and any remaining grout with a sponge and clean water.
 Allow 24 hours for the grout to dry.